|Trip Duration:||8 days|

 Most raft groups at present start at Dolalhat, and from here the first few days are relatively easy and are a relaxed warm –up for the rapids below.
-In future when the new road is completed then it seems probable that many trips will start two days has at least one or two major rapids and lot’s smaller fun ones.
 Most major rapids are pool/drop with huge bouncy pressure waves near the bottom-similar to the rapids of the Grand Canyon of the Colorado.
 Days of running big rapids and floating through lush green countryside make this a truly memorable river experience.

 River flows vary immensely – from the huge post-monsoon run-off in late September down to low winter flows in January and February, rising again in May with snow melt and per-monsoon rains.
 With the right group and experience it is possible to raft in high water conditions post –monsoon in September or in May.
 At this time the river the river is high and wild and certainly not for the faint-heated.

 Day 01: Morning at 7 am meet in Kathmandu office

 Day 02: Have breakfast pack up the gear and start rolling down the river.